Myceneae

 would not make a special trip here just for

 that reason.
-If you are a Democrat there is a
+If you are a Democrat there was a

 picture of Bill Clinton in Tom Mazarakis